La Directa

 Setmanari de Comunicació Directa, usually known as La Directa, is a biweekly magazine in Catalan language published in Barcelona and distributed in paper and digital format.
+It operatives as a consumers' co-operative.
 The headquarters are in Sants, a neighbourhood of Barcelona, even though it has correspondents in several places of the Catalan Countries as well as other parts of the world.
-It covers a wide range of topics mostly related to left-wing politics, social movements and social economy including news, investigation and debate articles.
+It covers a wide range of topics mostly related to left-wing politics, social movements, social economy and Catalan independence movement, including news, investigation and debate articles.